Rita of Cascia: Later life

-Pious Catholic legends later recount that Rita was transported into the monastery of Saint Magdalene via levitation at night into the garden courtyard by her three patron saints.
 She remained at the monastery, living by the Augustinian Rule, until her death from tuberculosis on 22 May 1457.

 Veneration

+Early cult

 The Augustinian Father Agostino Cavallucci from Foligno wrote the first biography of Rita based on oral tradition.
 The Vita was published in 1610 by Matteo Florimi in Siena.
-The work was composed long before her beatification, but the title page nevertheless refers to Rita as already ‘blessed’.
-Another "Acta" or life story of the woman was compiled by the Augustinian priest Jacob Carelicci.
+The work was composed long before her beatification, but the title page nevertheless refers to Rita as already "blessed".
+Another Acta or life story of the woman was compiled by the Augustinian priest Jacob Carelicci.

+Rita was also mentioned in a 1641 French volume on important Augustinians by Simplicien Saint-Martin.

+Sainthood

 Rita was beatified by Pope Urban VIII in 1626.
-The pope's private secretary, Fausto Poli, had been born some fifteen kilometers (nine miles) from her birthplace and much of the impetus behind her cult is due to his enthusiasm.
-Rita was also mentioned in a French volume on important Augustinians by Simplicien Saint-Martin.
+The pope's private secretary, Fausto Poli, had been born some 15 km from her birthplace and much of the impetus behind her cult is due to his enthusiasm.

 She was canonized on 24 May 1900 by Pope Leo XIII.
 Her feast day is 22 May.
+The three required miracles that led to her canonization are the following: the pleasant scent emanating from her incorruptible body; the cure of smallpox and the sudden recovery of sight of the young Elizabeth Bergamini, who had been staying for four months in the convent of Cascia, asking for Blessed Rita's intercession; and finally, the complete and sudden healing of Cosma Pellegrini in 1887, suffering from chronic catarrhal gastro-enteritis and an incurable hemorrhoidal affection, after having received a vision of the Blessed Rita on his deathbed.

 On the 100th anniversary of her canonization in 2000, Pope John Paul II noted her remarkable qualities as a Christian woman: "Rita interpreted well the 'feminine genius' by living it intensely in both physical and spiritual motherhood."

+Patronage

-Rita has acquired the reputation, together with St. Jude, as a saint of impossible causes.
-She is also the patron saint of sterility, abuse victims, loneliness, marriage difficulties, parenthood, widows, the sick, bodily ills, and wounds.
+Rita has acquired the reputation, together with St. Philomena and St. Jude, as a saint of impossible causes.
+She is also the patron saint of sterility, abuse victims, loneliness, couple and marriage difficulties, parenthood, widows, the sick, bodily ills, and wounds.

-Rita's body, which has remained incorrupt over the centuries, is venerated today in the shrine at Cascia, which bears her name.
+In the 20th century, a large sanctuary was built for Rita in Cascia.
+The sanctuary and the house where Rita was born are among the most active pilgrimage sites of Umbria.
+Augustinians kept Rita's incorrupt body over the centuries, and it is venerated today in the shrine at Cascia.
+Part of her face has been slightly repaired with wax.
 Many people visit her tomb each year from all over the world.
-French painter Yves Klein had been dedicated to her as an infant.
-In 1961, he created a Shrine of St. Rita, which is in Cascia Convent.